-The Group's income above includes an amount of EUR 3,127,708 (2017: EUR 2,940,796) generated in relation to the business centre.
+The Group's income above includes an amount of EUR 3,127,708 generated in relation to the business centre.

-The amounts recognised by the Group as income during the year that are based on the higher of a percentage of sales and a minimum annual guarantee are EUR 13,099,310 (2017: EUR 11,137,376).
+The amounts recognised by the Group as income during the prior year that are based on the higher of a percentage of sales and a minimum annual guarantee are EUR 13,099,310.

-The amounts recognised by the Company as income during the year that are based on the higher of a percentage of sales and a minimum annual guarantee are EUR 12,030,128 (2017: EUR 10,180,868).
+The amounts recognised by the Company as income during the prior year that are based on the higher of a percentage of sales and a minimum annual guarantee are EUR 12,030,128.

-35. Material Contracts
+34. Material Contracts

-The material contracts entered into by the Company in the year ended 31 December 2018 with its current and former substantial shareholders and their related parties are the following:
+The material contracts entered into by the Company in the year ended 31 December 2019 with its current and former substantial shareholders and their related parties are the following: